sudarshan2401/tp/docs/DeveloperGuide.md

 ---

-**Use case: Modify an existing student records**
+**Use case: Edit a student's record**

 **MSS**

-1. User requests to modify an existing student record in a class.
+1. User requests to view the students from a particular class.
-2. EduTrack responds with a list of categories for user to choose to modify.
-3. User chooses a category to modify.
-4. EduTrack requests for new input in the category.
-5. User enters the new input for the category.
+2. User requests to edit the details of a specific student in the list based on index.
+3. EduTrack edits the records of the specified student from the specified class.
-6. EduTrack updates and displays the new student record.
+4. EduTrack updates and displays the student list of the class.

    Use case ends.

 **Extensions**

+- 2a.
+Not all compulsory parameters are present.

+  - 2a1.
+EduTrack shows an error message.

+    Use case ends.

+- 2b.
+Compulsory parameters are valid but none of the optional parameters are present.

+  - 2b1.
+EduTrack shows an error message.

+    Use case ends.

+- 2c.
+Student index is invalid.

+  - 2c1.
+EduTrack informs user that the student index is invalid.

+    Use case ends.

-- 1a.
-EduTrack detects that student or class does not exist.
+- 2d.
+Class does not exist.

-  - 1a1.
-EduTrack informs the user that the student or the class does not exist.
+  - 2d1.
+EduTrack informs user that class does not exist.

+    Use case ends.

+- 2e.
+Another identical student is found.

-  - 1a2.
-EduTrack terminates the request.
+  - 2e1.
+EduTrack informs user the student already exists.

     Use case ends.